Restore Your Smile with Dental Bridges

-What Is a Dental Bridge?
+What is Dental Bridge?

 Tooth loss occurs for several reasons, including age, injury, and poor dental hygiene.
 To keep your mouth functioning correctly, replacing lost teeth is essential.
 Dental bridges, or “fixed bridges,” work by replacing your missing teeth with artificial ones called pontics.